PayString/utils/README.md

 ## Legal

-By using, reproducing, or distributing this code, you agree to the terms and conditions for use (including the Limitation of Liability) in the [Apache License 2.0](https://github.com/payid-org/payid/blob/master/LICENSE).
+By using, reproducing, or distributing this code, you agree to the terms and conditions for use (including the Limitation of Liability) in the [Apache License 2.0](https://github.com/PayString/payString/blob/master/LICENSE).
 If you do not agree, you may not use, reproduce, or distribute the code. **This code is not authorised for download in Australia.
-Any persons located in Australia are expressly prohibited from downloading, using, reproducing or distributing the code.** This code is not owned by, or associated with, NPP Australia Limited, and has no sponsorship, affiliation or other connection with the “Pay ID” service operated by NPP Australia Limited in Australia.
+Any persons located in Australia are expressly prohibited from downloading, using, reproducing or distributing the code.**

 ```